 But if your goals are to build a bigger chest, get stronger and improve bench pressing technique, you should look to load up the muscles and not the joints.
 “When arms are fully locked out at the top of a bench press, most of the weight is being held aloft by the joints,” says Dan Best.
 “Think of it like racking the weights, but your locked elbow joints are acting as the rack,” he adds.

-In order to keep the chest muscles under constant tension (to encourage greater growth), look to finish the press before lock-out, attempt to pause briefly here before lowering the weight in a slow and controlled manner.
-Similarly at the bottom of the press, don’t let the bar bounce off your chest.
+In order to keep the chest muscles under constant tension (to encourage greater growth), look to finish the press before lock-out, and attempt to pause briefly here before lowering the weight in a slow and controlled manner.
+Similarly, at the bottom of the press, don’t let the bar bounce off your chest.
 It gives your pecs a break, promotes poor form and can really hurt your sternum.

 “I always say that you should be able to (bent over) row what you can bench press,” says Dan Best.
 “Think of the traps, lats and biceps as your brakes during this exercise.
 If they aren’t strong enough to manage the descent of the barbell or dumbbells, you are essentially skipping 50 per cent of the lift,” he adds.